Featured Comment:

 If you’re using a mold, make sure to fill it right to the top so that when you push the lid down, there is some resistance.
 This will ensure your rice ball won’t fall apart when taken out of the mold.

 Rice balls are best eaten when they are freshly made and still warm (although this depends on preference).
-Since Okaka doesn’t use fresh ingredients, it’s ideal for bento boxes or snack.
+Since Okaka doesn’t use fresh ingredients, it’s ideal for bento boxes or as a snack.
 I would still recommend storing Okaka Onigiri with an ice pack if you don’t plan to eat it within a few hours.

 Refrigeration is not recommended as it can cause the rice to dry out and become hard.
-If you have leftovers, wrap each rice ball (without nori) in plastic wrap and store in the freezer.
+If you have leftovers, wrap each rice ball (without nori) in plastic wrap and store them in the freezer.
 Microwave to thaw and wrap the nori right before eating.
 Okaka Onigiri can be frozen for about 1 month.

 Storage Summary